dominosui/dpz-grid/README.md

 Yet another flexible, percentage-based grid, with [BEM](http://bem.info/)-style class naming. *Only this one is made of pizza.*

-Because of our project requirements, the media queries are arranged "desktop first," using `max-width`-based queries to activate the rulesets for additional smaller screen devices.

 ## Usage

 ### .grid